DIAGNijmegen/picai_baseline/README.md

 # Baseline AI Models for Prostate Cancer Detection in MRI

 This repository contains utilities to set up and train deep learning-based detection models for clinically significant prostate cancer (csPCa) in MRI.
 In turn, these models serve as the official baseline AI solutions for the [PI-CAI challenge](https://pi-cai.grand-challenge.org/).
-As of now, the following three models will be provided and supported:
+As of now, the following three models are provided and supported:

 - [U-Net](unet_baseline.md)
 - [nnU-Net](nnunet_baseline.md)